gselander/lake-ta-hint/draft-serafin-lake-ta-hint.md

 IANA is requested to register the following entry to the "EDHOC External Authorization Data" registry defined in Section 10.5 of {{RFC9528}}.

-The ead_label = TBD and the ead_value define a TA hint transferred in an EAD item of an EDHOC message, with processing specified in Section TODO.
+The ead_label = TBD1 and the ead_value define TA hints transferred in an EAD item of an EDHOC message, with processing specified in {{proc}}.

 Name: Trust Anchor Hint

-Label: TBD (from the unsigned range)
+Label: TBD1 (from the unsigned range)

 Description: A hint for determination of Trust Anchors used for verifying authentication credentials in EDHOC {{RFC9528}} or of other assertions used with External Authorization Data of EDHOC.